erique/playsid.library/README.txt

 reSID provides an accurate, cycle exact emulation of both the 6581 and the 8580 SID chips, with filter support.

+The emulated SID chip is updated at 200 Hz.
+This should allow double speed SID tunes to work acceptably, possibly also quad speed ones.
+A normal SID tune is usually updated at 50 Hz, a double speed tune once at 100 Hz ms, and so forth.

+Samples will not be heard.
+This is because the samples have typically had some special handling in SID players and emulators.
+The playsid.library sample handling is not usable with reSID.

 reSID is very heavy on the CPU.
 I measured CPU usage of 50-80% on an A1200 with a 50MHz 68060, depending on the tune.
-Your system may become unresponsive if it's not powerful enough.
 An FPU is not required.
-A 68040 will probably not be fast enough.

-The emulated SID chip is updated every 5 ms. This should allow double speed SID tunes to work acceptably, possibly also quad speed ones.
-A normal SID tune is usually updated once in 20 ms, a double speed tune once in 10 ms, and so forth.

-Samples will not be heard.
-This is because the samples have typically had some special handling in SID players and emulators.
-The playsid.library sample handling is not used with reSID.

 Sometimes the sound output may be noisy.
 This is sampling noise, result of the reSID "fast sampling" method.
-A few other sampling modes are also available.
+A few other sampling modes are also available to reduce the noise.
 These are heavier and may not run on a 50 MHz 68060.

+If the tune being played and/or the chosen sampling mode is too heavy, data will be skipped to avoid slowing down the system too much.
+This will cause the sound to be distorted.

 The sound is output using the Paula 14-bit mode.